 CRO Agency Question #5: Are you an advocate of data-driven marketing, or do you keep things simple and rely more on common sense and experience?

-When you meet a ‘CRO expert’ who downplays the value of data acquisition or doesn’t know which formulas to use and touch points to monitor… excuse yourself and go find a consultant who LOVES data.
+When you meet a ‘conversion rate optimization expert’ who downplays the value of data acquisition or doesn’t know which formulas to use and touch points to monitor… excuse yourself and go find a consultant who LOVES data.

 CRO Agency Question #6: Do you think most buyers are driven primarily by price?

-There’s much more to conversion rate optimization than claiming to have the “Best prices anywhere.”
+There’s much more to conversion rate optimization than heavy discounting and claiming to have the “best price anywhere.”
 Much more.

 You want to work with a team of pros who get excited when you bring up Robert Cialdini’s classic book, Influence: The Psychology of Persuasion.